The pandemic has changed our lives. It seems like we are in a different era, giving BC a new definition, Before Covid.

 The real-time participation of employees in these activities can help build morale among the team members and a positive relationship with the managers and team leads, creating a healthy work environment.

-In our childhood, we had yearly exams; in adulthood, we have performance management reviews.
+In our childhood, we had yearly exams; in adulthood, we had performance management reviews.

 Regular reviews are needed to improve the business and evaluate the role of an employee in the team.
 The importance of performance management can be seen in the success stories of many organisations.